lttng/lttng-ci/automation/ansible/README.md

 1. Update `vars/ci-instances.yml`
 2. Open a kerberos ticket with `kinit`
+  * If samba-tool doesn't pick up on the ticket, you may need to 'client use kerberos = required' in `/etc/samba/smb.conf`
 3. Run the playbook, eg. `ansible-playbook playbooks/ci-instances.yml`

 # Incus cluster